syncfusion-content/wpf-docs/wpf/TreeGrid/Themes.md

 ---
 layout: post
 title: Themes in Syncfusion WPF SfTreeGrid| SfTreeGrid | Wpf | Syncfusion
-description: This section explain about how to apply themes in Syncfusion WPF SfTreeGrid.
+description: This section explain about how to apply different themes for SfTreeGrid control and how to implement those themes to the control.
 platform: wpf
 control: SfTreeGrid
 documentation: ug